Common Names: Candy cane sponge

 Range: Western and Indo-Pacific waters including Australia (primarily eastern Australia including the Great Barrier Reef).
 This specimen is said to have come from Australia.

-Natural Environment: This sponge (the red underlying animal) and its encrusting zoanthid species (the white, polyped outer layer) are found attached to various types of substrate in shaded coastal areas, e.g., under overhangs, near or in caves and crevices, and where water cu
+Natural Environment: This sponge (the red underlying animal) and its encrusting zoanthid species (the white, polyped outer layer) are found attached to various types of substrate in shaded coastal areas, e.g., under overhangs, and near or in caves and crevices.

 These are non-photosynthetic/azooxanthellate filter-feeding animals that require shaded areas receiving excellent water movement.
 The zoanthid requires at least one direct daily feeding when its polyp tentacles are extended.
 Feed it live or preserved phytoplankton, zooplankton, enriched brine shrimp, mysis shrimp, small pieces of marine fish or shrimp flesh, and products containing frozen or freeze-dried cyclops.

 As with most sponges, this species should be kept in a nutrient-rich system or one that can be fed heavily without causing unwanted algal growths.
 Trace elements and other liquid-based products made especially to enhance the nutrition of filter-feeding animals should also be used per manufacturer instructions.